Aditya-dev2005/D-RRAS/README.md

 ---

+🖼️ Screenshots
+The project comes with a complete set of screenshots to visually demonstrate key functionalities, available inside the /Screenshots folder.

+---

 ## 🔍 Why This Project Stands Out

 > Built to demonstrate practical application of core DSA knowledge, D-RRAS focuses on real-world backend logic over UI — simulating the kind of intelligent systems used in emergency response centers, logistics management, and large-scale routing platforms.